team-crypto-currency/crypto-investment-tracker/README.md

 * Add Keydown feature to search
 * Add feature for the ability for the user to log a deposit and log a withdrawal on the "Saved Coins" page
 * Add routes to update and delete deposits
+* Add  a Total column under the user's logged deposits so user can see total deposits in that coin
+* Show total box on coins page with user's total combined amount invested in cryptocurrency (add up of all coins)
+* Caculate what each user's deposit is in fiat/USD equals in that coin/currency (decimal)
-* Fix bug of user being able to save the coin twice into the database and therefore have it display twice on saved coins page
+* Fix bug of user being able to save the coin twice into the database and therefore have it display twice on the saved coins page
 * Hide sign-in and sign-up buttons when the user is signed in
-* Link indicators to charts for the coin
+* Link indicators to charts for the coin searched
-* Add  a Total column under the user's logged deposits so user can see total deposits in that coin
-* Caculate what each user's deposit in fiat/USD equals in that coin/currency (decimal)
+* Add feature so that the current prices are shown live (see axios)
 * Write tests for js files/models
 * Refactor and consolidate code for readability